-We have talked about the effort model.
+We have talked about the Effort Model.
 What is it?
-In 1985 Daniel Gile proposes the so-called Modèle d'efforts, or Effort Model, based on the observation of the mistakes done by trainees into simultaneous interpreting.
+In 1985 Daniel Gile proposes the so-called Modèle d'Efforts, or Effort Model, based on the observation of the mistakes done by trainees into simultaneous interpreting.
 Daniel Gile realizes that trainees do mistakes that are so banal, that the reason for these mistakes cannot be a poor command of the language.
-He understands that this is due to other reasons, mainly that our brain is to be trained if we want it do more than one non-automatic thing at the same time.
-Our brain has indeed the capacity to process only one non-automatic process at a time.
-To understand this, it is important to know that mental activities can be of three types: automatic, like that at the basis of breathing, for example; semi-automatic, like that at the basis of walking; and non-automatic, like that at the basis of active listening, or - guess! - repeating or reformulating what somebody has just said.
-And while you can breathe, walk and speak at the same time, you cannot listen and speak at the same time, unless you are trained to do so as in courses like this one.
+He understands that this is due other reasons, mainly that our brain is to be trained if we want it do more than one non-automatic thing at the same time.
+Our brain has the capacity to process only one non-automatic process at a time.
+To understand this, it is important to know that mental activities can be of three types: automatic like that at basis of breathing, semiautomatic like that at the basis of walking, and non automatic like that at the basis of actively listening, or - guess! - repeating or reformulating what somebody has just said.

-As we have said in the introduction, the Effort Model is thought for simultaneous interpreting but it can be easily adapted to real-time subtitling.
-Adapting Gile's notions to real-time subtitling, while respeaking we mainly do 4 non-automatic actions at the same time: listening the speaker and understanding, which implies that we analyze the waves he or she produces and turn them into meanings.
-Then, memory, which is the capacity to temporarily store meaning before doing something else with it.
-Production, which is the fact of producing sentences that need to both adequately render the meanings uttered by the speaker and be understandable by the Automat Speech Recognition tool.
-And coordination, which is the fact of monitoring one's performance, so that a balance is found between these three efforts.
+The effort model is thought for Simultaneous interpreting but it can be easily adapted to real-time subtitling.
+Adapting Gile's notions to real-time subtitling, while typing we mainly do 4 non-automatic actions at the same time: listening the speaker and understanding, which implies that we analyze the waves he or she produces and turn them into meanings.
+Memory, which is the capacity to temporarily store meaning before doing something else with it.
+Production, which is the fact of producing sentences that need to both adequately render the meanings uttered by the speaker and being typed correctly.
+And Coordination, which is the fact of monitoring one's performance so that a balance is found between these three efforts.

-Now, these efforts require a lot of what is called processing capacity.
-As said, we need to train our brain to find a balance between the 4 efforts that we have just seen.
-As long as our processing capacity is enough to carry on these mental activities at the same time, we then do a good job.
+Now, these efforts require a lot of processing capacity.
+As said, we need to train our brain to find a balance between these 4 efforts.
+As long as our processing capacity is enough to carry on these mental activities simultaneously, we then do a good job.
 If it is not, because of fatigue or other reasons, we may experience breakdowns in one of the activities, with negative consequences on the quality of the subtitles.

-In particular, a good performance is possible when the following conditions occur.
-First of all, the speaker should speak properly, not too fast, with a clear voice, and not too technically.
-Then it is important that the respeaker knows the topic or has studied it.
-Moreover, the respeaker must work in a well-equipped environment and with working turns which are not too stressful.
-And finally, the interaction with the machine should be at its utmost.
+In particular a good performance is possible when the following conditions occur.
+First of all, the speaker should speak properly, not too fast, with a clear voice and not too technically.
+Then it is important the velotypist knows the topic or has studied it.
+Moreover, the velotypist must work in a well-equipped environment and with working turns not too stressful.
+And finally the interaction with the machine should be at its utmost.